Police release disturbing images of daylight shooting at busy intersection - Port Arthur News

 Police release disturbing images of daylight shooting at busy intersection

-Police are looking for the gunman and driver in Thursday’s early afternoon shooting, which was caught on surveillance video.
+Police are looking for the gunman and driver from Thursday’s early afternoon shooting, which was caught on surveillance video.

 A person is seen propping himself out of a moving vehicle on the passenger side and shooting over his own vehicle toward another car that has come to a stop in the left turning lane going from Twin City Highway to Jimmy Johnson Boulevard.